infiniteframeworks/blog/_posts/2025-05-15-DNS Explained.md

 - MX Records - Mail server address for the domain
 - TXT Records - used for various identification purposes

 In reality, there is more complexity at play including caches, the root name servers ( . ), TLD name servers (.com, etc.), TTLs and more.
 For the purposes of most small business owners, a cursory understanding of DNS is adequate.
 Configuring DNS need not be intimidating, however, mistakes can happen which can have unintended side effects and may take your site offline.
-When in doubt, contact a reputable web site consultant to make sure everything is in order.
+When in doubt, contact a reputable website consultant to make sure everything is in order.